Skip to main content

 Where are they now?

-Marina B Pinheiro is a NHMRC Early Career Fellow at the Institute for Musculoskeletal Health, a partnership between the University of Sydney and Sydney Local Health District.
+At the time of this award, Dr Marina B Pinheiro was a NHMRC Early Career Fellow at the Institute for Musculoskeletal Health, a partnership between the University of Sydney and Sydney Local Health District.

 Share or print